Is the CompTIA Data+ Worth It?

 How Much Does the CompTIA Data+ Exam Cost?

-It costs $239 to attempt the exam for the Data+, DA0-001.
-Obviously, you don't get the money back if you fail – and you only get one chance, so you want to make sure you're ready to pass the exam on your first attempt.
 The Data+ certification lasts for three years from the date of your exam.
-After that, you'll need to take continuing education courses to maintain your certification.
-Since it lasts for three years, technically the CompTIA Data+ exam costs about $80/year.
+After that, you'll need to take continuing education credits to maintain your certification.
+Since it lasts for three years, the CompTIA Data+ exam costs about $80/year.

-What Experience Do You Need for the Data+?
+What Experience do You Need for the Data+?

 Formally speaking, you can attempt the Data+ at any time.
-Unlike professional organizations and associations, CompTIA isn't concerned with regulating who can call themselves a certain job title according to how much experience they have or time they've got in the job.
+Unlike professional organizations and associations, CompTIA isn't concerned with regulating who can call themselves a certain job title according to how much experience they have or time they've spent in the job.
 But that doesn't mean you should just attempt the DA0-001 exam at any time.
 Even for analysts who've been working with big data for years, there are a lot of things you should know before attempting the exam.

-First of all, you'll want to have experience with data concepts and environments.
-You should know the difference between common data structures and file formats and how to navigate data schemas and different factors that play into manipulating their dimensions.
 You should have extensive experience with data mining before you attempt the Data+.
-The test will cover a lot of different data acquisition concepts and approaches, as well as how to cleanse and profile data sets.
+The test will cover many different data acquisition concepts and approaches, as well as how to cleanse and profile data sets.

-One of the key topics you'll want plenty of experience with before attempting the Data+ is data analysis.
-The CompTIA Data+ exam tests your familiarity with descriptive statistical methods and different types of analysis and critical analysis techniques.
-Visualization is a part of data analysis that many people overlook when preparing for the Data+ — a substantial portion of the exam is about showing you know the right report, dashboard or design component for given datasets.
+Visualization is a part of data analysis that many people overlook when preparing for the Data+ — a substantial portion of the exam is about showing you know the right report, dashboard, or design component for given datasets.
 Last, make sure you have experience with important data governance concepts and can prove you understand appropriate data quality control concepts.

 Who Should Take the CompTIA Data+?